ChatrixOne/docs.chatrix.one/docs/faq.en.md

 !!! info "Information"

-     Only **XMPP** and **NTP** are publicly available services.
+     Only **XMPP**, **NTP** and the websites are publicly available services.
 The rest are in the experimental phase.
 If any of them do become publicly accessible, this will be announced on the web page.
 You will also notice the change in color of the *circle with a checkmark* symbol, in front of the corresponding service from gray :material-checkbox-marked-circle:{ .gray } to green :material-checkbox-marked-circle:{ .green }.
 The URL address will be written next to the relevant service.

 !!! tip "Tip"